 1 sprig fresh basil, leaves removed and chopped

-- Add the tomato paste and stir it into the onion and garlic mixture.
+- Once the onions and garlic are soft, add the tomato paste and stir it into the onion and garlic mixture.
 Increase the heat to medium-high.
 The mixture will obviously be a bright red/orange at this point.
 Continue cooking, stirring often for about 5 minutes to develop the flavors and the color will darken.
 You don’t want to burn the mixture, you’re just trying to bring out the intensity of the flavors.
 Add all the tomatoes to the pot.
 Crush the whole tomatoes with your hand before you add them.
 Increase the heat to high.
-Add the 2 whole sprigs of basil, the salt, black pepper, red pepper flakes, dried oregano, and sugar.
+Add the 2 whole sprigs of basil, salt, black pepper, red pepper flakes, dried oregano, and sugar.
 Stir everything together until well combined.

 - Bring the mixture to a boil and then reduce the heat to low.
 Cover the pot, but leave the lid slightly ajar.
 Stir the sauce occasionally; make sure it isn’t sticking.
 Simmer for 1 – 2 hours.
 Remove from the heat and remove the 2 whole sprigs of basil.
 Stir in the chopped fresh basil leaves.